 To enjoy most of your liveaboard diving experience it is important to know what type of scuba diving that you are enjoyed most.

-Drift diving is a type of scuba diving where the diver move by the tide or the ocean using less energy divers goes with the direction of water movement of the side force from the wind, rainfall, divers.
+Drift diving is a type of scuba diving where the diver move by the tide or the ocean using less energy divers go with the direction of water movement of the side force from the wind, rainfall, and divers.

-The favorite of many scuba divers, while exploring the water passageways the more water submerge in the cave the more exciting the diver gets, this is required for a diver with good buoyancy control, trim and finning technique help preserve visibility in areas with silt deposits, and the ability to navigate in total darkness
+The favorite of many scuba divers, while exploring the water passageways the more water submerge in the cave the more exciting the diver gets, this is required for a diver with good buoyancy control, trim, and finning technique help preserve visibility in areas with silt deposits to, and the ability to navigate in total darkness

-If your more into history and exploration wreck diving is for you recreational diving that explores the wreckage ships, aircraft, and other structures and creates artificial reef sites and other marine life.
+If you are more into history and exploration wreck diving is for you recreational diving that explores the wreckage of ships, aircraft, and other structures and creates artificial reef sites and other marine life.

 Open Water Diving

-Rescue Diver is a scuba diving certification level that responds to emergency and diver rescue. a highly trained and specialized on depth rescues and other diving fatal situations rescue, this first aid techniques divers this demands good physical stamina.
+Rescue Diver is a scuba diving certification level that responds to emergencies and diver rescue. a highly trained and specialized in-depth rescues and other diving fatal situations rescue, this first aid techniques divers demands good physical stamina.

 Takes place under ice unlike the usual type of diving Ice diving requires different procedures and different kinds of equipment, mostly done for recreation, scientific research, public safety (usually search and rescue/recovery), and other professional or commercial reasons.

-Surely Scuba diving is the most adventurous water activity, what even more exciting is you got to meet more friends that share the same enthusiast, and more underwater exploration to discover.
-Which a lifetime experience.
+Surely Scuba diving is the most adventurous water activity, but what is even more exciting is you get to meet more friends that share the same enthusiasm, and more underwater exploration to discover.
+Which is a lifetime experience.